leduckhai/Awesome-Competitive-Programming/README.md

 # Awesome Competitive Programming Problems

-This repository contains my solutions for some **awesome** competitive programming problems in Hackerrank
+This repository contains my implementation of useful data structures, algorithms and solutions for some **awesome** competitive programming problems in Hackerrank

-I create this for interview preparation and faster implementation in programming contest
+I create this for faster implementation in interviews and programming contests

 Written in Python 3